Danny Wallace (humorist): Somebody Told Me...

-Wallace's 2024 book Somebody Told Me... investigates conspiracy theories and disinformation, and covers his meeting with Alex Jones.
+Wallace's 2024 book Somebody Told Me... investigates conspiracy theories and disinformation, and includes his meeting with Alex Jones.

 Television and radio

 Wallace filmed a pilot episode for his own American television sitcom in 2010, commissioned by ABC and made by Warner Bros.
 Television.
 In it, Wallace plays himself ("Danny"), a writer who moves to San Francisco to support his wife's new job, and finds that he doesn't quite fit in.
 The pilot also starred Tony Hale (Arrested Development) and Laura Prepon (That '70s Show).
 It was directed by acclaimed director Andy Ackerman, who had previously directed almost 90 episodes of Seinfeld.

 A second script was later commissioned for the 2011 American TV pilot season.
 The pilot made it to the final shortlist for the 2011 American TV pilot season; however, ABC wanted to shoot the show in front of a studio audience, which Wallace had not planned for.
 ABC instead commissioned another script, and Awkward Situations for Men was not commissioned for the 2011 season.

 Of his work in Hollywood, Empire magazine said, "Hollywood must be gazing in wonder at the walking high-concept machine that is Wallace."

 Wallace began television presenting in 2004.
 In 2005, Wallace presented a documentary comedy, How to Start Your Own Country, in which he started his own micronation – "Lovely" – in his London flat.
 The series charted his journey around the world exploring citizenship and what a country actually is.
 He has described it as "a way of hiding politics in entertainment".

 Beginning late August 2005 he co-presented on BBC One's Saturday night show He's Having a Baby with Davina McCall, which ran at the same time as his BBC Two series, How to Start Your Own Country.
 The latter won two BAFTAs in early 2006.